 Secure UC and VoIP Enterprise Compliance Requirements

-Today’s enterprise mix of cloud, prem and hybrid real-time applications increases the complexity of compliance.
-This is especially problematic for compliance covering UC and VoIP applications in regulated industries like healthcare, finance, government services, international business, and legal services.
-To gain compliance insight, analytics and threat management of real-time applications (e.g. Cisco Webex, MS Teams, Avaya, and Zoom), RedShift Networks solves the problems with the most challenging regulatory requirements including Sarbanes-Oxley Act (SOX), the Gramm-Leach-Bliley Act (GLBA), Health Insurance Portability and Accountability Act (HIPAA) regulatory, General Data Protection Regulation (GDPR) and Payment Card Industry Data Security Standard (PCI DSS) compliance.
+Today’s enterprise mix of cloud, prem and hybrid real-time applications require compliance covering UC and VoIP applications in regulated industries like healthcare, finance, government services, international business, and legal services.
+For actionable compliance insight, RedShift Networks software delivers analytics and threat management of real-time applications (e.g. Cisco Webex, MS Teams, Avaya, and Zoom) to meet the reporting needs of the most challenging regulatory requirements including Sarbanes-Oxley Act (SOX), the Gramm-Leach-Bliley Act (GLBA), Health Insurance Portability and Accountability Act (HIPAA) regulatory, General Data Protection Regulation (GDPR) and Payment Card Industry Data Security Standard (PCI DSS) compliance.

 Every enterprise and their cloud service provider use voice over IP (VoIP) technology for new and existing voice/data communications.
 VoIP communications now is subject to security and privacy requirements imposed by EU, US federal and/or state statutes.
 Robocalls also continue to plague real-time communications services subject to electronic communications regulations including enhanced emergency (E911) services.

 RedShift’s solution helps enterprises expedite SOX, GLBA, HIPAA, GDPR and PCI compliance.